Byron Bay

 Byron Bay displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Byron Bay's dwelling structure, as per the latest Census, consisted of 56.4% houses and 43.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 75.1% houses and 24.9% other dwellings.
-Home ownership in Byron Bay was at 36.7%, with the rest either mortgaged (21.3%) or rented (42.0%).
-The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $1,980.
-Median weekly rent in Byron Bay was $600, compared to Non-Metro NSW's $450.
-Nationally, Byron Bay's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Dwelling structure in Byron Bay, as evaluated at the latest Census, comprised 56.4% houses and 43.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Byron Bay was at 36.7%, with the remainder of dwellings either mortgaged (21.3%) or rented (42.0%).
+The median monthly mortgage repayment in Byron Bay was $2,167, while the median weekly rent figure was recorded at $600.
+Nationally, Byron Bay's mortgage repayments are significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing